uwitonzebrendah/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l "displays the current directory content in a long format" ls -a -l  "Display current directory contents, including hidden files" ls -lna "displays the content of the current directory with the long formant,users id and hidden files"
+ls -l "displays the current directory content in a long format" ls -a -l  "Display current directory contents, including hidden files" ls -lna "displays the content of the current directory with the long formant,users id and hidden files" mkdir /tmp/my_first_directory "create the folder in the tmp"